Inter Dominion Pacing Championship: 2023 Inter Dominion (ID23, Brisbane)

+The Grand finals were raced over 2680m on Saturday 16 December.

+Two of the leading contenders Leap To Fame and Swayzee were half siblings.
+They were by different sires: Bettor's Delight and Rock N Roll Heaven (USA) respectively, but both were out of Lettucereason (Art Major, USA) the sister of For A Reason and winner of 17 races herself.
+Both Leap To Fame and Swayzee were bred by Paul Kahlefeldt at Redbank Lodge Standardbreds in Wagga, New South Wales.

+The grand final was won by Leap To Fame (trained and driven by Grant Dixon) from Better Eclipse (Jess Tubbs & Greg Sugars) and Swayzee (Jason Grimson & Cameron Hart) third.
+The pacers consolation race was won by Cantfindabettorman, trained by Belinda McCarthy and driven by Luke McCarthy, from Blacksadance (Chantal Turpin/Pete McMullen) and Targaryen (Jack Butler/Chloe Butler).

-2022 Inter Dominion (Victoria)
+2022 Inter Dominion (ID22, Victoria)

 The 2022 Inter Dominion started on 26 November 2022 at Ballarat with 3 heats each for pacers and trotters, all run over 2200m.
-The second night, Tuesday 29 November, is at Shepparton and the heats are 1690m.
-The third night, 3 December, is at Geelong and the races are 2570m.
-On 10 December the finals are held at Melton and each race is run over 2760m.

-The points awarded during the heats are: 1st (16 points), 2nd (13), 3rd (11), 4th (9), 5th (8), 6th (7), 7th (6), 8th (5), 9th (4), 10th (3), 11th (2) and 12th (1).
+The second night, Tuesday 29 November, was at Shepparton and the heats are 1690m.
+The third night, 3 December, was at Geelong and the races were 2570m.
+The points awarded during the heats were: 1st (16 points), 2nd (13), 3rd (11), 4th (9), 5th (8), 6th (7), 7th (6), 8th (5), 9th (4), 10th (3), 11th (2) and 12th (1).

-The stake for the Pacing heats was $30,000 while the Consolation race is $50,000 and the Grand Final $500,000.
+On 10 December the finals were held at Melton and each race run over 2760m.
+The stake for the Pacing heats was $30,000 while the Consolation race was $50,000 and the Grand Final $500,000.

+The ID22 Grand Final was won by I Cast No Shadow (NZ) trained by Jason Grimson and driven by Cameron Hart.
+I Cast No Shadow was bred at Bromac Lodge in New Zealand, out of the Falcon Seelster mare Ragazza Bromac (NZ) sired by Shadow Play (USA).

+Torrid Saint trained by Julie Douglas and driven by Jack Laugher was second with Act Now trained by Emma Stewart and driven by Jodi Quinlan third.
+Jilliby Sylvester trained by Margaret Lee and driven by Glen Craven won the Pacers Consolation.

-2021 Inter Dominion (New South Wales)
+2021 Inter Dominion (ID21, New South Wales)

 There was no Inter Dominion in 2020.
 The 2021 Inter Dominions were held from Saturday 27 November 2021 to 11 December 2021.
 The first round of heats and the finals were held at Menangle Park Paceway while the second and third rounds of heats were at Bathurst and Newcastle respectively.

 Due to COVID-19 a significant number of horses, particularly from New Zealand, were unable to compete.

+Expensive Ego was first past the post but Boncel Benjamin was promoted to first.

 Horses that were in the final rankings but did not compete included: